The gift that keeps on giving, bounces

 The most memorable of these came when the twins finally cracked the code against their older brother.
 Ben, three years their senior, had racked up win after win in the pre-dinner games.
 Rob and John would storm inside, sweaty and frustrated, arguing about missed shots and blown plays while Ben sat quietly, victorious again.

-My becoming a coach happened by accident.
-At the end of Ben’s second-grade soccer season, when their soccer coach asked if anyone wanted to oversee the boys’ first foray into basketball, I approached him afterward to volunteer as an assistant.
 His response: “Nobody came forward.
 Congratulations – coach!”
 It never would have happened had we stayed in the Midwest – someone with actual coaching experience would have raised their hand that day.
 Texas gave me the space to discover I could do this.

 The boys were blessed with good school and select-team situations over the years, avoiding scenarios of poor coaching or selfish play.
 Ben was a solid three-year player for LBJ and select ball.
 John and Rob, also AAU ballers, helped McCallum varsity to its best finish in some years, and a playoff win.
 The culmination came when Rob decided to pursue the sport beyond high school, adding four strong years for UT-Dallas.

 In 2020, a friend suggested I write about coaching.
 I realized I had material from all those years – game plans, strategic emails, organizational notes.
-Within a few weeks, I assembled it into an Amazon Kindle book that’s now in its third edition.
+Within a few weeks, I assembled it into an Amazon Kindle book now in its third edition.
 As I describe it on the back cover, it’s “the book I wish had existed when I was voluntold about coaching.”

 With all three boys out of college, this winter will mark my being back to 100% spectator status for the first time in nearly 20 seasons.